pktherock/authentication-backend-app/Readme.md

 6. express-async-handler
    -> To wrap controller function so that if any error comes it will next function with the error automatically
 7. express-rate-limit
-   -> To prevent or limit repeated requests to our APIs (a normal user can not send more than 60 request per second)
+   -> To prevent or limit repeated requests to our APIs (a normal user can not send more than 60 requests per second)
 8. express-session
    -> To manage Sessions
 9. express-validator